 However, the revenue loss estimates (based on 2011 imports for all periods) at the bottom of the table reveal that the two phases of liberalization represent approximately the same share of imports duty revenue for countries, each phase counting for around 20% of their revenue from the EU.
 Therefore the total import revenue losses for all EAC countries are of around 40% (ranging from 37% for Rwanda to 50% for Tanzania).
 In conclusion, the outcome of the negotiations with respect to the speed of tariff reduction and share of import revenue liberalized is therefore similar across countries in terms of European import revenue.
 The only exception is Tanzania for which the first round of liberalization includes 37.9% of its import revenue from the EU while the second round is only of 12%.
-Tanzania is also the country that should lose the most in terms of import duty revenue from the European Union.
-However, as shown in table 2 (row 11), the share of EU in total import duty revenue of this country is of only 11.8%.
+Tanzania is also the country that should lose the most in terms of import duty revenue from the EU in total import duty revenue of this country is of only 11.8%.